 For the strategy to work, a trader would need to identify a discrepancy between the implicit exchange rate of a given currency and its actual market cross-exchange rate.
 Under normal circumstances, the rates of any three currencies should hold to this basic formula A/BxC/A=C/B. Anytime the equation fails to hold true, there is an opportunity to employ this trading approach.

 In the real world, a mismatch usually results from situations in which one market is undervalued and another is overvalued.
-However, such situations are rare and will only occur in form of cents or smaller fractions.
+However, such situations are rare and will only occur in the form of cents or smaller fractions.
 Therefore, a trader looking to benefit from this form of arbitrage will need to execute a high capital trade.

 Illustrating Delta Arbitrage